brettchalupa/developer-interview-questions/README.md

 - What are the benefits?
 - How is time off approached?
+    - If the policy is unlimited time off, is there a minimum?
+        - If there is not a minimum, how do you all prevent people from not taking time off?
+        - _This is a really important question.
+There may be pressure (even just perceived) to not take time off since it is abstract._
 - If there is a 401k, is there a percentage match?
 If so, what is it?

 ## Contributing